bijaylaxmipanda79-star/mk-bkconv/README.md

 - Convert Mihon backup (.tachibk — protobuf, optionally gzipped) to Kotatsu ZIP-of-JSON backup.
 - Convert Kotatsu ZIP backup (JSON sections inside) to a minimal Mihon protobuf backup.
+- Converted backups include the Keiyoushi extension repository with proper signing key fingerprint for automatic extension trust.
+- Only includes sources available in both ecosystems to avoid "Source not found" errors.
+- Provides step-by-step instructions for restoring the backup and installing required extensions.
 - Modular code (separate packages for Mihon, Kotatsu, conversion) and a simple CLI.

 ## Requirements